Graduate Programs

 - Biology Seminars are hosted every Thursday from 3:45–5 p.m. during the academic year, unless noted.
 Seminars are held in person in SH 522 and also on Zoom.
 If you would like to attend via Zoom, please email Mary Flores.

 - Intramural Research Seminar Series (IRSS) faculty and research staff seminars are held every Tuesday from noon–1 p.m. during the semester, unless noted.
-This Fall IRSS will resume in-person in SH 522 and via Zoom simultaneously.
+IRSS will be in-person in SH 522 and via Zoom simultaneously.
 If you would like to attend or present via Zoom, please email Jeff Price.

 View previous seminars